hopkira/k9_system_pkg/README.md

 # K9 System ROS 2 Nodes
-These ROS 2 nodes work together to create a real robot K9 that can do everything from playing chessðŸ˜‰ to following you around the house.
+These ROS 2 nodes work together to create a real robot K9 that can do everything from:
+* playing chess
+* following you around the house
+* to telling you:
+   * the best time to go for a walk
+   * when your next Google Calendar appointment is
+   * a list of tasks in the garden based on weather and month

 ## Back Lights and Side Screen
 A node that: